Schedule a free appointment with one of our ADU experts.

 Schedule a free call with an ADU expert

 An Accessory Dwelling Unit (ADU) is a secondary housing unit created on a single-family residential lot.
 You might know them as granny flats, in-law suites, or backyard cottages.
-ADUs come in various forms – they can be attached to the primary dwelling, detached on the same lot, or a converted interior space.
+ADUs come in various forms—they can be attached to the primary dwelling, detached on the same lot, or converted into interior space.

-The benefits of ADUs are multi-fold – homeowners may use them to house aging parents or adult children, provide rental income, or offer accommodation for caregivers or guests.
-They can also contribute to the housing supply, particularly in urban areas where land availability is scarce.
+The benefits of ADUs are multi-fold.
+Homeowners may use them to house aging parents or adult children, provide rental income, or offer accommodation for caregivers or guests.
+They can also contribute to the housing supply, particularly in urban areas with scarce land availability.

 In DeKalb County, the surge of remote work and the ongoing need for affordable housing options make ADUs a compelling solution.
 But before you dig into the details of building one, it's crucial to understand what local Georgia law permits and prohibits.